jackaltx/solti/README.md

 - **T**esting: Verification and validation
 - **I**ntegration: Component interconnection and interaction

-Named after Sir Georg Solti, renowned for his precise and analytical conducting style.
+Named after [Sir Georg Solti](https://en.wikipedia.org/wiki/Georg_Solti), renowned for his precise and analytical conducting style.
+His [Wagner](https://en.wikipedia.org/wiki/Der_Ring_des_Nibelungen_(Georg_Solti_recording)) works have held up to time.

 ## Project Structure

-This is the ansible galaxy collection structure
+There is no one way to look at this project structure.
+At the heart is about building a flexible and testable cluster out of services writen by other people.
+To accomplis that I am using the Ansible inventory to define the cluster interactions.
+Ansible roles are idempotent scripts that install, configure, test the clusters intended functionality.
+This is our starting. ansible galaxy collection structure concept.

 ```
 jackaltx/